Gu (poison): Heat miasma

-A Tang Dynasty account of Nanyue people describes gu miasma:
+A Tang dynasty account of Nanyue peopledescribes gu miasma:

 The majority are diseased, and ku forms in their bloated bellies.
 There is a vulgar tradition of making ku from a concentration of the hundred kinds of crawling creatures, for the purpose of poisoning men.
 But probably it is the poisonous crawlers of that hot and humid land which produce it – not just the cruel and baleful nature of the householders beyond the mountain passes.